Your expert guide to exploring the Guadix caves

 black directors' chair with information about the film it represents (Tepepa) on the back rest

-🎬 There are a few directors’ chairs to be found in town (we only found 2), including one at the train station because a scene from Indiana Jones and the Last Crusade was apparently shot here.
+🎬 There are a few directors’ chairs to be found in town (we only found two but I believe there are six in total), including one at the train station because a scene from Indiana Jones and the Last Crusade was apparently shot here.
 We also saw one by the cathedral and one on a viewpoint in the barrrio de las cuevas.

 What else to do around Guadix